Newton Faulkner: Rebuilt by Humans (2009–2011)

 Faulkner released his second studio album, Rebuilt by Humans, in 2009, which made No.3 UK Albums Chart.

 On a video blog streamed live from Newton Faulkner's website on 22 June 2009, he stated that the new album would be called Rebuilt By Humans.
-The reason for this was that in December 2008, Faulkner slipped on some ice and badly injured his wrist, into which doctors fitted a metal plate.
-He then said that effectively, he had "been put back together again by humans".

-The first single from the album was "If This Is It", with the video exclusively shown on Channel 4 and released in September 2009.
+In December 2008, Faulkner slipped on some ice and badly injured his wrist, into which doctors fitted a metal plate.
+Effectively, he explained, he had "been put back together again by humans".
+The first single from the album was "If This Is It" and released in September 2009.

 In 2009 Faulkner played at Latitude Festival, Cois Fharraige in the Republic of Ireland, and at the Crossing Border Festival in the Netherlands, which was his last performance for the Rebuilt By Humans launch tour.

-In 2010, "Dream Catch Me" was featured in the US film, She's Out of My League.
-In early 2010, Faulkner featured on the Hamish and Andy radio show in Australia, playing "I Hate Mondays" and this song charted at No.1 on the Australian Apple iTunes Store.
-Faulkner again performed at several UK festivals - Glastonbury Festival 2010, Oxegen Ireland, T in the Park 2010 in Scotland, Latitude Festival 2010, and the Beautiful Days music festival in Devon.
+In 2010, "Dream Catch Me" was featured in the US film She's Out of My League.
+In early 2010, Faulkner featured on the Hamish & Andy radio show in Australia, playing "I Hate Mondays" (which Faulkner wrote the music for and which was arranged by Harry Connick Jr and written by Michael "Horgs" Horgan), and this song charted at No.1 on the Australian Apple iTunes Store.
+Faulkner again performed at several UK festivals – Glastonbury Festival 2010, Oxegen Ireland, T in the Park 2010 in Scotland, Latitude Festival 2010, and the Beautiful Days music festival in Devon.
 In October 2010, he played a surprise set at the ACM Awards show at Indig02 at the O2 Arena in London and in November 2010, he appeared at the 'Christmas Lights switch-on' in Barnstaple.

 Faulkner took part in the 2010-2011 Edinburgh New Year's Hogmanay Celebration.

 In 2011 he played at "Movistar Summer Experience" in Pinamar, Argentina in February and at the 'Beach Break Live' in Wales.
-Faulkner headlined the 'Avebury Rocks Charity Concert' in July 2011 and this event raised money for a Cancer Charity the Love Hope Strength Foundation.
+Faulkner headlined the 'Avebury Rocks Charity Concert' in July 2011, and this event raised money for a Cancer Charity the Love Hope Strength Foundation.

-In July 2011 he played at the Cambridge Folk Festival.
+In July 2011, he played at the Cambridge Folk Festival.
 In 2011 Faulkner performed at the Bath Forum as a part of the 'International Guitar Foundation'.

 In 2011, a portrait of Faulkner painted by British artist Joe Simpson was exhibited around the UK including a solo exhibition at The Royal Albert Hall.

 Also in 2011, his track "Over and Out" was covered by the Irish vocal pop group Westlife and was included in the band's second major compilation album and twelfth major overall album Greatest Hits.